-“Sugar is to Cancer is what Gas is to a Fire!”
-Dr Charles Majors, stage 4 multiple myeloma survivor.
+“Sugar is to Cancer what Gas is to a Fire!”
+Dr Charles Majors

-Cancer cells are obligate glucose metabolizers.
-And as they metabolize glucose, they excrete a lactic acid by-product which further increases the acidity in the body, thus creating an ideal environment for cancer to grow and spread.
+Cancer cells are obligate glucose metabolizers, and as they metabolize that glucose, they excrete a lactic acid by-product which further increases the acidity of the body and this creates an ideal environment for cancer to grow and spread.

-With this in mind, one way to seriously weaken a cancer cell is by cutting off its supply of simple sugars and the foods that the body can easily convert into glucose such as processed foods, white flour, refined grains, white potatoes, white rice, and highly glycemic fruits.
+With that in mind, one way to seriously weaken a cancerous cell is by cutting off its supply of simple sugars and the other foods that the body can easily convert into glucose such as white flour, refined grains, white potatoes, and white rice.

-One example of how modern medicine knowingly exploits this weakness to glucose is through the use of the radioactive glucose dye that is injected into the body to perform a PETscan that checks for cancerous growths.
-The dye is called fluroxydiglucose or FDG, and it has radio isotopes that are attached to sugar molecules.
-Cancer cells have 10 to 20 times more insulin receptors than healthy cells which only have 2.
-This allows the cancerous cells to gobble up the radioactive dye mixture and then light up during the scan to reveal cancerous growths or any changes in tumor size.
+One example of how modern medicine knowingly exploits a cancerous cells weakness to glucose is with the use of the radioactive glucose dye that is injected into the body to perform a PET (Positron Emission Tomography).
+The dye is called fluroxydiglucose or FDG, and it has radioisotopes that are attached to sugar molecules.
+Cancer cells have 10 to 20 times more insulin receptors than healthy cells and this allows the cancerous cells to gobble up the radioactive dye mixture to reveal any cancerous growths or changes in tumor size.

-Increased spikes in blood glucose levels lead to death in study
+Increased spikes in blood glucose levels leads to death in study

-A mouse model of human breast cancer demonstrates how tumors are very sensitive to spikes in blood-glucose levels.
-For the study, sixty-eight mice were injected with an aggressive strain of breast cancer and then fed diets to induce high blood-sugar (hyperglycemia), steady blood sugar (normoglycemia), or low blood-sugar (hypoglycemia).
+A mouse model of human breast cancer demonstrates how sensitive tumors can be to spikes in blood glucose levels.
+For the study, sixty-eight mice were injected with an aggressive strain of breast cancer and then fed diets that would induce high blood sugar (hyperglycemia), or steady blood sugar (normoglycemia), or low blood sugar (hypoglycemia).
 There was a dose-dependent response noted, with those with the lowest blood glucose levels having the highest survival rates.
-After two months, only 8 of the 24 whose blood sugar levels had peaked frequently had survived, compared to 16 of 24 normoglycemic, and 19 out of 20 in the low glycemic group.
-This suggests that regulating sugar intake is the key to slowing down breast tumor growth.
+After two months, only 8 of the 24 mice whose blood sugar levels had spiked frequently had survived.
+Compare that with 16 survivors out of 24 that had a steady glycemic index, and 19 out of 20 survivors in the low glycemic group.
+This study suggests that regulating sugar intake may be key to slowing down breast tumor growth.
 Link to this study.

-Risk of breast cancer recurrence associated with carbohydrate intake and tissue expression of IGFI receptor- Cutting your sugar intake reduces breast cancer.
-Women with a genetic predisposition for breast cancer (meaning you have the genetic propensity) can reduce their risk of developing breast cancer by cutting down on sugar and carbohydrates in their diet.
-When you cut down on your carbohydrate, grains, or sugar, you can dramatically reduce the risk of cancer because it affects the production of insulin-like growth factor 1 (IGF-1), which has the ability to speed up the growth of cancer.
-In a study done by researchers at Dartmouth College, women who had more IGF-1 receptors who then cut down on their sugars were far less likely to see their cancer return than those who did not make changes to their diets.
+Women who had a genetic predisposition for breast cancer can reduce their risk of developing breast cancer by cutting down on sugar and carbohydrates in their diet.
+When you cut these our of your diet, you can dramatically reduce the risk of cancer because it affects the production of insulin-like growth factor 1 (IGF-1), which has the ability to speed up the growth of cancer.
+In a study done by researchers at Dartmouth College, women who had more IGF-1 receptors who cut down on their sugar intakes were far less likely to see their cancer return than those who did not make changes to their diets.
 Link to the study.